"Massacre" - anger grows after carnage in Rio

 Photo: Silvia Izquierdo/AP/TT

 The result was the seizure of approximately 90 firearms and a ton of drugs.
 But “only” just over 110 suspects were arrested.
-At least as many, around 120, were killed, in what residents and witnesses describe as pure executions.
+At least as many, around 120, were killed, in what witnesses describe as pure executions.

 Murderers! shouted protesters who gathered the next day at the Guanabara Palace, where Rio de Janeiro's government sits.